-6 City Corporations, Borough Corporations, Regional Health Authorities are some government entities in Trinidad and Tobago that are required to hold one public Board meeting per year.
+6 City Corporations, Borough Corporations, Regional Health Authorities are some government entities in Trinidad and Tobago that are required to hold at least one public Board meeting per year.

 Governance Index (ERGI)7.
 This overall ERGI Index comprised four main indices namely Autonomy, Transparency, Accountability and Tools.
 It is noteworthy that the RIC ranked first in the Transparency and Accountability indices, amongst all the regulators considered.
+The RIC continues to adhere to these principles in the development and implementation of its regulatory measures.